-\ We try to wean off stronger prescription medications as soon as is reasonable and use non-prescription pain relievers.
+We try to wean off stronger prescription medications as soon as is reasonable and use non-prescription pain relievers.
 It is important that you take your prescriptions as directed.
-Do not take more medication than prescribed.
-Do not take medication if your symptoms are controlled.
-It is entirely reasonable to take your pain medications less frequently than prescribed.
+Do not take more than prescribed and do not take it if you do not need it.
+When it is time to consider taking another pill and you are not experiencing pain, it is entirely reasonable to take your pain medications less frequently than prescribed.

-Bowel Management after surgery
+Bowel Management After Surgery